Cricket-England signal title ambition after bowlers rout Windies | Sports-Games

 Moeen Ali (2-17) wrecked the West Indies top order before Adil Rashid ran through rest of the line-up to skittle out the Caribbean side for a paltry 55 inside 15 overs.
 England, bidding to become the first side to hold the 20-overs and 50-overs World Cup titles at the same time, chased down the target in 8.2 overs to begin their Super 12 campaign in style.

-Eoin Morgan's England signalled their title aspiration with a comfortable six-wicket victory against defending champions West Indies in their Twenty20 World Cup opener on Saturday.

-Batting fireworks were expected in the repeat of the 2016 final between the sides but England made it a one-sided affair with their bowlers running amok at the Dubai International Cricket Stadium.
-Moeen Ali (2-17) wrecked the West Indies top order before Adil Rashid ran through rest of the line-up to skittle out the Caribbean side for a paltry 55 inside 15 overs.

-England, bidding to become the first side to hold the 20-overs and 50-overs World Cup titles at the same time, chased down the target in 8.2 overs to begin their Super 12 campaign in style.
 Morgan's men endured their own batting wobble in their chase losing four wickets in the process but their victory was never in doubt.
+Jos Buttler made an unbeaten 24, sealing the victory with a pulled boundary while Morgan, not out on seven, looked on from the other end.

+"It's as good as it gets.
+To start our campaign like that, all credit to our bowling unit," Morgan said.
+"I think Moeen read the conditions beautifully.
+He took chances when his match-up was in his favour, and to take his opportunity like he has ... was brilliant."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)